Bear (2010 film): Release

 The film was released on DVD on January 1, 2010.
 It was later re-released that same year both on DVD and Blu-ray by Otter Creek Motion Pictures on September 28.

 Reception

 The film received mostly negative reviews from critics.
-Digital Retribution gave the film a score of 2.5 out of 5, criticizing the film's poor acting, inane script, and unintentional humor.
+Digital Retribution gave the film a score of 2.5 out of 5, criticizing the film's poor acting, inane script, unlikable characters and unintentional humor.
 Dread Central awarded the film a negative score of 2 1/2 out of 5, criticizing the film's long dull stretches, but complimented the film's generation of pathos for the characters during the finale.
 HorrorNews.net gave the film a negative review, criticizing the film's sloppy production, poor lighting, and weak execution, but complimented the film's acting.